Medicare Part D Explained

-Since each company charges a different monthly premium, covers different drugs and has different copays, what is the best way to choose a plan?
-We think that Medicare.gov’s Prescription Plan Finder is the best place to start.
-This unbiased source allows you to plug in your zip code and current prescriptions to find which plan will be your TOTAL LOWEST COST (taking into consideration ALL factors, not just price.)
+Since each company charges a different monthly premium, covers different drugs, and has different copays, what is the best way to choose a plan?
+We at Steinlage Insurance Agency recommend starting at Medicare.gov’s Prescription Plan Finder.
+This unbiased source allows you to plug in your zip code and current prescriptions to find which plan will be your total lowest cost (taking into consideration ALL factors, not just price.)

-While this is a great place to start, we suggest giving us a call before signing up as there are a few other things to be aware of.
+While this is a great place to start, we suggest you contact us before signing up as there are a few other things to be aware of.

-Each Part D company has 3 different coverage rules that can cause headaches (note: the headaches caused may cause additional prescription drug usage!) when getting certain prescriptions covered:
+Each Part D company has three different coverage rules that can cause headaches when getting certain prescriptions covered:

 Part D Enrollment